FiLM/MUSiC: Deathwish, 1974

 Based on a 1972 novel of the same name, Michael Winner’s 1974 movie met with a pretty high degree of disapproval on release.

-I’ve long wanted to see it, largely due to Herbie Hancock doing the soundtrack.
+I’ve long wanted to see it, very largely due to Herbie Hancock providing the musical soundtrack.
 But I’ve never gotten around to it.
 Until now.
-And the funny thing is, I’d forgotten Herbie did the music.
-So I’m watching it, and immediately I’mthinking ‘god damn it, this music’s unusually good!’
-So I google it… oh yeah, it’s the Herbmeister!

-Personally I think it’s actually a pretty well made movie.
-Obviously made much better by the very groovy music.
 The basic idea, plot wise, is as old as the hills.
 After he is wronged, a man takes the law into his own hands.
-From Westerns galore, through to Clint and Sly Stallone, even Ingmar Bergman’s Virgin Spring, it’s a long established plot.
+From Westerns galore, through to Clint and Sly Stallone, even more arthouse stuff, like Ingmar Bergman’s Virgin Spring, it’s a long established plot driver.

-There’s even an element of humour, with Bronson’s Paul Kersey character referencing the Western tradition, which this movie is a very definite cog somewhat twisted modern heir to.
-This is most obvious when Kersey challenges an assailant to ‘draw’, and again, when he asks Inspector Frank Ochoa (the stand in for the sheriff) if he needs to be out of town ‘by sundown’.
+This is most obvious when Kersey challenges an assailant to ‘draw’, and again, when he asks Inspector Frank Ochoa (the stand in for the sheriff, played by Vincent Gardenia) if he needs to be out of town ‘by sundown’.

-Another mugger makes a fatal misjudgment.
+A subway mugger makes a fatal misjudgment.

 The film takes its time, building to the protagonists’ crossing the line.
 And Bronson’s Kersey is physically sick after his first rather impulsive slaying.
 Ochoa, ill and overweight, is nonetheless a resolute legal beagle.
 So the Western tradition and it’s heirs are somewhat subverted, in this grimmer modern urban ‘Wild East‘.